temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

 > Throwing exceptions from constructor method doesn't automatically lead to an account destruction.
 {: .prompt-tip }

-If you need to implement a validation on-chain in a post-deployment constructor and destroy a smart-contract on the validation failure - make sure you send a message back to the originator with `mode = 128` and `flag = 32`.
+If you need an on-chain validation in a post-deployment constructor and destroy a smart-contract on the validation failure - send a message back to the originator with `mode = 128` and `flag = 32`, instead of throwing an exception.